- What’s A Booster

 The city is offering boosters at city-run vaccine sites, as well as "booster clinics."

-To get a booster you will have to bring your vaccine card proving you got your first two Pfizer or Moderna doses at least six months ago.
+To get a booster you will have to bring your vaccine card proving when you got your first two Pfizer or Moderna doses.

 If you’re immunocompromised, you won’t need to bring a doctor’s note, but you will need to fill out a form that will be available at any of the Long Beach vaccination sites.
 It asks questions about your health history, including if you’ve had an allergic reaction to any ingredients in the vaccine and if you’ve had COVID-19 in the past as well as your race and ethnicity.